adevur/docker-easy-samba/docs/DOCUMENTATION.md

 This is the list of supported properties for a `shares`'s element: `name`, `path`, `access`, `guest` (optional) and `soft-quota` (optional).

 - `name` is a unique name to identify the shared folder.
-It must be alphanumeric.
+It must be alphanumeric and cannot be more than 8 characters in length.

 - `path` is the location on disk of the shared folder.
 It must follow these rules: